Related Content

 If you won't want to pay the reservation fees, or if the limited number of rail pass places have sold out, it's usually possible to travel from Kobenhavn to Hamburg by making connections in Fredericia and Flensburg.

-(4) From early May to late September and on other certain dates, an overnight train operated by Snalltaget on a Stockholm - Hamburg - Berlin route calls at Hoje Tastrup station. which is located in the Kobenhavn suburbs, shortly before midnight.
+(3) On Mondays to Fridays and on Sundays from April 1st to November 3rd , an overnight train operated by Snalltaget on a Stockholm - Hamburg - Berlin route calls at Hoje Tastrup station. which is located in the Kobenhavn suburbs, shortly before midnight.

 Connecting trains to Hoje Tastrup are available from multiple stations in central Copenhagen.

-(5) Aa new overnight train operated by the Swedish national operator SJ will be taking a Stockholm to Hamburg route, and this train will be typically scheduled to depart from the station at Copenhagen airport, Kobehnavn Lufthavn, shortly after midnight.
+(4) A new overnight train operated by the Swedish national operator SJ will be taking a Stockholm to Hamburg - Berlin route, and this train will be typically scheduled to depart from the station at Copenhagen airport, Kobehnavn Lufthavn, shortly after midnight.

 Two train services cross the spectacular Oresund Bridge between Denmark and Sweden.